LSU-UE4/UE5-Level-Design/double-jump/README.md

 ##### `Step 2.`\|`UE5LD`|:small_blue_diamond: :small_blue_diamond:

-Now go back to ??? mode and lift the box and press the <kbd>End</kbd> key and place it next to the ramps you just created (give yourself some breathing room).
+Now go back to **Select** mode and lift the box and press the <kbd>End</kbd> key and place it next to the ramps you just created (give yourself some breathing room).
+Lower it so that the entire bottom is on the ground (the ground is NOT flat).

 ![Resize box to make it larger](images/snapToGround.png)